 You may want to start a transaction with explicit propagation and then switch to implicit.
 To set up your implicit transaction context, pass the Control object into Current::resume().
-See "Using multiple transactions within a context or thread" on page 61 for details on using Current::resume() and Current::suspend().
+See "Using multiple transactions within a context or thread" for details on using Current::resume() and Current::suspend().